thegooddocsproject/website-hugo/content/en/docs/glossaries/maturity-levels.md

 title: "Glossary Maturity Levels"
 linkTitle: "Maturity Levels"
 menu:
-  glossary:
+  glossaries:
     weight: 110
 draft: true
 ---
-## Spacer 1

-## Spacer 2

-# Glossary maturity levels

 This page proposes maturity levels for _sharable glossary_ use cases, along with expected fields for each level's schema profile.

 ## Maturity levels

-A glossary should start small, with minimal metadata fields.
+A glossary should start small, minimizing barriers to implementation.
 As the glossary matures, more metadata fields can be added to address advanced use cases.

-## Glossary maturity levels

 <style>
 table {